1. About project

 Updating the git user’s

-every time a SSH key is changed. -
+authorized_keysevery time a SSH key is changed. -

 The use of an SSH